Stay off your Cellphone while DRIVING!

 In Florida, distracted driving due to cell phone use stands as the second leading cause of accidents.
-Although it is considered a moving violation, it is only a secondary offense that can result in a citation after being pulled over for a primary violation.
-Despite this, the number of accidents caused by distracted driving continues to rise in Miami, resulting in severe injuries.
-The attorneys at the Perazzo Law Firm specialize in representing individuals who have been injured due to negligent cell phone use while driving.
+Although considered a moving violation, it currently functions as a secondary offense, resulting in a citation only after being stopped for a primary violation.
+Nonetheless, the prevalence of accidents attributed to distracted driving continues to rise in Miami, often leading to severe injuries.
+The legal experts at the Perazzo Law Firm specialize in representing those who have suffered injuries due to negligent cell phone use while driving.

-If you become a victim of a car accident in Miami because of a driver’s negligence caused by cellphone use, the driver may deny being on their phone during the accident.
-Depending on the severity of the injuries, police may take the driver’s phone as evidence.
-In such cases, the injured party may present a Spoliation Letter to preserve the phone and its contents for trial proceedings.
-It is advised to seek medical attention immediately and keep records of all treatments received to seek compensation for personal injury and losses.
+Should you find yourself a victim of a car accident in Miami caused by a driver’s cell phone use, the responsible driver might deny their device usage during the incident.
+Depending on the severity of injuries, law enforcement may seize the driver’s phone as evidence.
+In such cases, the injured party can present a Spoliation Letter to safeguard the phone and its contents for legal proceedings.
+Seeking immediate medical attention and documenting all treatments received is essential for pursuing compensation for personal injury and losses.

 LAWS BY JP https://www.instagram.com/p/Cp0PqcYD3lR/